Lessons

 - place brighter sources of light (window, lamps) in front of you (and behind the camera) so I can see you.
 If there are windows behind you, pull the curtains closed.
 Adjust your camera angle so I can see your head, shoulders, instrument, and hands.

-- an external mic, if you have one, will very likely allow me to hear you better than the built in one on your device.
+- an external mic, if you have one, might allow me to hear you better than the built in one on your device.

 - headphones or earbuds, if you leave one ear uncovered, (or external speakers), may help you hear me better